-This event is part of The Liveable City programme, which is organised by the Danish Embassy and supported by The Royal Incorporation Of Architects In Scotland and part of The Festival of Architecture.
+This event is part of the Liveable City programme, which is organised by the Danish Embassy and supported by The Royal Incorporation Of Architects In Scotland as well as Construction Scotland Innovation Centre.
+It is also part of The Festival of Architecture.

 Scott Brady, Senior Heat Policy Advisor, Directorate for Energy & Climate Change, The Scottish Government

 Dr David Hawkey, Research Fellow, Sustainable Heat and Local Energy, The University of Edinburgh

 Søren Hebsgaard Knudsen, Country Manager - Meters, Kamstrup Instrumentation Ltd